glhkang/wellnote/documents/reflection.md

 ## What Surprised Me

-I was surprised by how much nuance could be coded into a single prompt.
-The model reliably followed empathy and safety rules with no special infrastructure.
-It also surprised me that GPT does not store memory between turns unless manually managed, which made me think more carefully about safe design in longer-term patient use.
+I was surprised by how much nuance could be coded into a single prompt but also how easily things could go wrong without precise ordering and phrasing.
+I had to design the prompt like a program, structuring every behavior and constraint clearly, or the model would skip steps or break flow.
+It was impressive to see how reliably GPT followed empathy and safety rules without any additional infrastructure.
+I was also surprised to learn that GPT does not store memory between turns unless explicitly managed, which made me think more carefully about safe design in longer-term patient use.